 Ph.D., Wharton School, University of Pennsylvania

-Research Expertise: Organizational theory, organizational behavior, social networks, job mobility, technology and innovation
+Careers, job mobility, organization theory, organizational behavior, social networks, technology and innovation

 Dokko has published in the journals Academy of Management Journal, Organization Science, Strategic Management Journal, Organization Studies and Research Policy.
-She has presented her research internationally at the Academy of Management Meetings; the Strategic Management Society Meetings; the Wharton Organizational Behavior Conference; the Organization Science Winter Conference; the Israel Strategy Conference; and the European Group on Organization Studies.
+She has presented her research internationally at the Academy of Management Meetings; the Strategic Management Society Meetings; the Wharton Organizational Behavior Conference; and the European Group on Organization Studies, and numerous other venues.

 Before starting her doctoral studies Dokko worked in strategy and marketing at American Express and 3M.

-Dokko received her Ph.D. in management from the Wharton School at the University of Pennsylvania.
+Dokko received her Ph.D. in management from the Wharton School, University of Pennsylvania.
 She has a M.S. in industrial administration from Carnegie Mellon University and earned a B.S. in economics, also from the University of Pennsylvania.
-She is a former assistant professor at New York University’s Stern School of Business.
+She was formerly on faculty at New York University’s Stern School of Business.